archesproject/arches-docs/docs/localization/creating-translations.rst

 ---------------
 To get started, sign into Weblate or Create an Account: `https://hosted.weblate.org/accounts/login/?next=/hosting/ <https://hosted.weblate.org/accounts/login/?next=/hosting/>`_

 There are several projects under the Arches workspace in Weblate, including Arches v8.
-If you don't already have access, [request access here] and you'll be invited to create a user account in Weblate.
+If you don’t already have access, send a request to `contact@archesproject.org <contact@archesproject.org>`_ for an invitation to create a user account in Weblate.
 This will give you access to the UI that allows you to effectively translate or review other translated content for Arches.

 Orientation
 -----------

 1. Search for the project name (eg., "Arches 8.0") and select the project.

-Defaults to the "Languages" tab, which shows you the translation status of that project in languages for which a translation has been started already.
+2. Defaults to the "Languages" tab, which shows you the translation status of that project in languages for which a translation has been started already.

-2. If the language you are translating is not on the list, create a post on the Arches Project Forum to request a new language
+    a.
+If the language you are translating is not on the list, `create a post on the Arches Project Forum <https://community.archesproject.org/tag/translation/17%C2%A0>`_ to request a new language

 .. figure:: ../images/localization/01_All_Language_Status.png
     :width: 100%